cicnavi/dockers/README.md

 If you only enter https://08-dap.localhost.markoivancic.form.hr, you'll get PHP info dump.

 #### Specifying container host names and forwarding ports
-You can edit your hosts file and add host names for each container.
+You can edit your operating system hosts file and add host names for each container.
 For example, you can add the following entries:

 ```